toester-it/Minecraft-Cat-V1/README.md

 It can walk forward + backward, along with turning and a special trick (you can edit it to be whatever you want that trick to be!)

 # Recommendations
 1. This cat uses around 7 Motors in total.
 You could use SG90's for the servos connected to the legs, but I really recommend using atleast 1 MG90 for the Rack & Pinion.
-The rack and Pinion handles a lot of weight (lifting the legs up and pushing the body down) and an SG90 might not provide enough torque or the inner plastic gears will strip.
+The rack and Pinion handles a lot of weight (lifting the legs up and pushing the body up) and an SG90 might not provide enough torque or the inner plastic gears will strip.
   Personally, I used MG90 for the whole thing
 2. Use a PCA9685 (servo driver) for all the servos.
 Originally, I didn't intend to use one and I saw my legs were glitching a lot (some would move to random angles spontaneously), but after using a PCA9685, it removed that issue and helped the servos move more smoothly.
 3. Please be careful to not short circuit :,) I don't have a PCB designed for this (yet)